Showing posts with label chili. Show all posts

 People were eating, talking, kids playing, others still cooking, and everyone was having a great time.

-One of the fun things that we do every year is taking a hayride deep into the woods.
+One of the fun things that we do every year is take a hayride deep into the woods.

 The kids really enjoy this.
 We have to duck many times to avoid the low branches and boulders that we pass.